LCC-CIT/CS133JS-CourseMaterials/Labs/CS133JS_StyleAndBestPractice.md

   (No duplicated blocks of code).

+- Separation of concerns.
+  Functions that do processing should not also do i/o.

 - Functions

-  - Names should be descriptive and camelCase.
+  - Names should be descriptive and use camelCase.
   - Should have at most one return statement.
   - Should have a single purpose.